 Related Pinterest Post: 7 Reasons to Hire a Pinterest Manager

 While you’re at it, rather than only having your blog posts on the Best Of board and no where else, you can also pin your own pins to other relevant boards of yours.
-For example, I can pin an article about organization to my Best Of board on Tuxedo Cats and Coffee and also my Organizing Tips board.
+For example, I can pin an article about organization to my Best Of board and also an Organizing Tips board.
 It increases the chances that someone is going to see my pin and also increases the pin’s visibility and reach, and so it’s more likely that a particular pin will be seen if it’s in more than one place.

 Next, see which of your pins are doing the best.
 Now, I want you to create a second pin image for these popular pins.
 WHAT?
 Yes, you can create more than one graphic for a blog post and effectively double the results from a blog post or pin that’s already doing well.
 (And actually, I have some posts on my blogs that I’ve tested 5, 6, or even more pin graphics for…)